Robo-advisor

-Robo-advisors or robo-advisers are a class of financial adviser that provide financial advice and investment management online with moderate to minimal human intervention.
-They provide digital financial advice based on mathematical rules or algorithms.
-These algorithms are designed by financial advisors, investment managers and data scientists, and coded in software by programmers.
+Robo-advisors or robo-advisers are financial advisers that provide personalized financial advice and investment management online with moderate to minimal human intervention.
+A robo-advisor provides digital financial advice that is personalised based on mathematical rules or algorithms.
+These algorithms are designed by human financial advisors, investment managers and data scientists, and coded in software by programmers.
 These algorithms are executed by software and do not require a human advisor to impart financial advice to a client.
 The software utilizes its algorithms to automatically allocate, manage and optimize clients' assets for either short-run or long-run investment.

 Robo-advisors are categorized based on the extent of personalization, discretion, involvement, and human interaction.
 There are over 100 robo-advisory services.
 Investment management robo-advice is considered a breakthrough in formerly exclusive wealth management services, bringing services to a broader audience at a lower cost than traditional human advice.
 Robo-advisors collect financial situation information from the client to determine risk tolerance.
 Then, robo-advisors allocate a client's assets on the basis of risk preferences and desired target return.
 While robo-advisors have the capability of allocating client assets in many investment products such as stocks, bonds, futures, commodities, and real estate, the advice is often directed towards exchange-traded funds.
 Clients can choose between offerings with passive asset allocation techniques or active asset management styles.

+Robo-advisors that provide investment management service create a discretionary managed account for each of its clients.

 History

-The first robo-advisor Betterment was launched in 2010 by Jon Stein, a 30-year-old entrepreneur.
+The first robo-advisor Betterment was launched in 2010 as a direct-to-consumer model by Jon Stein, followed in 2011 by Wealthfront.
 Thereafter, robo-advisors increased in popularity.
-The first robo-advisers were used as online interfaces by financial managers to manage and balance clients' assets.
-Robo-adviser technology was not new to this field, as this kind of software has been in use by financial advisers and managers since the early 2000s.
-But they were made publicly available in 2008 for the first time to the general public who were in dire need of managing their assets personally.
-By the end of 2015, robo-advisers from almost 100 companies around the globe were managing $60 billion in assets of clients.
-In June 2016, robo-advisor Wealthfront announced a partnership with the Nevada State Treasurer to offer a 529 plan for college savings.
+Before robo-advisers, online portfolio management interfaces existed since the early 2000s and these interfaces were used by financial managers to manage and balance clients' assets.
+By the end of 2015, several robo-advisers from around the globe were managing $60 billion in assets of clients.

-In 2015, Hong Kong based 8 Securities launched one of Asia's first robo-advisors in Japan, followed there in 2016 by Money Design, Co., under the brand name THEO, and WealthNavi.
+In 2012, MoneyFarm was launched in Italy.
+In 2013, Nutmeg was launched in the United Kingdom.
+In 2014, Stockspot was launched in Australia, followed there in 2015 by QuietGrowth.
+In 2015, 8 Securities launched one of Asia's first robo-advisors in Japan, followed there in 2016 by Money Design, Co., under the brand name THEO, and WealthNavi.
 In 2017, Singapore based StashAway received a capital markets services license from the Monetary Authority of Singapore.

+The industry entered a consolidation phase in the mid-2020s, with several firms exiting or restructuring their offerings.
+Goldman Sachs sold its Marcus Invest platform to Betterment in 2024, JPMorgan discontinued its Automated Investing product, and UBS announced the closure of its Advice Advantage robo-advisor.